What is BIS Certification?

 List of chemicals notified by the Ministry of Chemicals and Fertilizers

-BIS demands a number of documents, as shown below, for the issuance of BIS Certification to the applicant:
+BIS demands a number of necessary papers for the issuance of BIS Certification to the applicant; here are the necessary papers required for BIS registration:

 Procedure for BIS Certification